Dejavu (Koda Kumi album): Packaging

 The CD+2DVD was of limited release, with only a certain number of copies produced.
 Once all of the 2DVD copies were sold, a CD+DVD version was available.
-The CD+2DVD editions contained Kumi's Dream Music Park, which spanned for two days at Yokohama Stadium.
+The CD+2DVD editions contained Kumi's Dream Music Park, which spanned for two days at the Yokohama Stadium.

-Promotional advertisements
+Endorsements

 "Okay" and "Aitakute" (逢いたくて / Want to See You) were both used to advertise Kracie's "Ichikami" (いち髪) shampoo range, which featured Kumi as the spokesperson for the surrounding marketing campaign.
 "Melting" was used as the theme song to Sogo & Seibu's "Winter City" promotional campaign.
 "Winter City" is an annual winter promotion done by Sogo & Seibu for the final week in December to help sell their stock of winter merchandise.
 "Hey baby!" was used as the opening song for popular anime Crayon Shin-chan for its twelfth season.
 The anime was produced by Shin-Ei Animation, and was an adaptation of the manga created by Yoshito Usui.
 "Bambi" was used to advertise the online store 7net Shopping.
 Kumi had helped advertise the site in the past with her song "Lollipop."